-Note: With many of the following trace options, you need to view the comments in the PSAPPSRV.CFG to understand what to enter to return the trace information you require.
+Note: With many of the following trace options, you need to view the comments in the PSAPPSRV.CFG file to understand what to enter to return the trace information you require.

 Enter the logging level for SQL tracing for all clients.
 Traces are written to PS_CFG_HOME/appserv/domain/LOGS/domain_user_IDservername.tracesql.

 Enter 0 to disable tracing; enter 7 to enable a modest tracing level for debugging.
 For other levels of tracing, set this option to a value that equals the sum of the needed options.
 For example, to trace only SQL, enter 1; to trace SQL statements and connect statements enter 7 (1+ 2 + 4 = 7).
 A setting of 7 is recommended for troubleshooting connection and other basic problems.
 Tracing can consume large amounts of disk space over time, so be sure to reset this option to 0 when you finish troubleshooting.

 Important!
 The trace file stores elapsed times for SQL events to a precision of one microsecond (six decimal places).
 However, due to limitations of the operating system, Windows precision is actually in milliseconds (three decimal places), so the last three digits in a Windows trace will always be zero.
 Elapsed times in UNIX are accurate to one microsecond.

 Enter the logging level ceiling for SQL tracing for individual clients.
 Traces are written to PS_CFG_HOME/appserv/domain/LOGS/client_user_IDservername.tracesql.